mgrebenets/calabash-test/README.md

 Test app to demonstrate calabash iOS bug(s)

+Project uses CocoaPods so start with `pod install` after cloning.

+To add Calabash test target I used `calabash-ios setup` command.

 # Visibility Bug
 Visibility is broken in 0.9.146, visible and touchable elements are not returned by the query.
 The same app visibility is OK with 0.9.144